Rian-T/AudioDrivenTalkingHeadGeneration/README.md

 #### Extract data

-Put data.zip at inside the data folder and unzip it :
+Put data.zip inside the data folder and unzip it :

 ```bash
 cd data